 Multiple Choice

-Which controls are enforced today?
+Which of the following quality controls are currently enforced in your experimentation workflow?
 Select all that apply.

 Pre-launch checklist